whompus/notes/K8s/cka.md

 ## RBAC

-Allows you to control what users are allowed to do and access in your cluster.
+[RBAC](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) allows you to control what users are allowed to do and access in your cluster.
 E.g. allow devs to read metadat and logs from K8s pods but not make changes to them.

 ### Roles and Cluster Roles